HaveIBeenPwned/PwnedPasswordsAzureFunction/Ingestion.md

 *SOME INTRO TEXT*

 ## Submitting hashes for ingestion
-The PwnedPasswords ingestion endpoint can be found at the `/append` path.
-To send passwords for ingestiong you'll need to send a JSON array with each element containing a `sha1Hash`, `ntlmHash` and a `prevalence` for each password.
+The PwnedPasswords ingestion endpoint can be found at the `/ingestion/append` path.
+To submit passwords for ingestion you'll need to send a JSON array with each element containing a `sha1Hash`, `ntlmHash` and a `prevalence` for each password.

 Example JSON document for the passwords `Passw0rd!` and `hunter2` :
 ```json